-Medicaid has join funding from the federal and state government.
-States have to follow a set of federal guidelines but can otherwise administer the program per their own rules.
+Medicaid is jointly funded by both the federal government and the states.
+States have to follow a set of federal guidelines, but then administer their own programs based on their own rules and policies.

-Before the Affordable Care Act, many low-income, uninsured individuals were not eligible for Medicaid.
-This is because the federal guidelines only guaranteed Medicaid coverage to low-income parents with dependent children, qualifying children and pregnant women, individuals with certain disabilities, and qualifying people over age 65.
-Some states allowed other groups to qualify, some didn’t.
+Before the ACA, many low-income and uninsured individuals were not eligible for Medicaid.
+This is because the federal guidelines only guaranteed Medicaid coverage to low-income parents with dependent children, qualifying children and pregnant women, individuals with certain disabilities, and qualifying seniors over the age of 65.
+Some states allowed for additional group to be eligible, but some did not.